Article 1 - Offices; Purpose; Definitions

 Section 4.7 Participation in Meetings.
 One or more Directors may participate in, and shall be considered “present” at, a meeting of the Board or a committee thereof by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other.

 Section 4.8 Organization.
 Every meeting of the Board shall be presided over by the Chair, or in the absence of the Chair, the Chair-elect, or in the absence of the Chair and the Chair-elect, a chair chosen by a majority of the Directors present.
-The Secretary, or in his or her absence, a person appointed by the Chair, shall act as secretary of the meeting.
+The Secretary, or in their absence, a person appointed by the Chair, shall act as secretary of the meeting.

 Section 4.9 Consent of Directors Without a Meeting.
 Any action which may be taken at a meeting of the Directors may be taken without a meeting, if a unanimous consent in writing, setting forth the action so taken, shall be signed by all Directors then in office and filed with the Secretary.
 Each Director may deliver such written consent in counterpart signature and may deliver such written consent to ABIM by electronic mail (PDF scan or alternative technology) or facsimile.